Collaborative Documentary - Turing A Film Shoot Into A Networking event

 We developed the ideas for the video project as we produced the 150-person launch event within the office and designed the gallery installations to highlight the story during the event.

-Throughout the process, all partners had the opportunity to provide input—ensuring the final result reflected the collaboration that defined the project in the first place.
+Throughout the process, all partners had the opportunity to provide input.
+This meant the final result reflected the collaboration that defined the building project in the first place.

 Constructing a mural for the event, using images from the build.